 2. The Weight Shift: Hanging Back on Your Trail Foot

 The golf swing is a rotational action powered by your body.
 As we move from the top of the backswing into the downswing, our weight needs to shift forward, onto our lead leg.
-This is what allows the club to approach the ball from the a proper angle and strike the ball *before* the bottom of the swing arc.
+This is what allows the club to approach the ball from a proper angle and strike the ball before the bottom of the swing arc.

 If your weight gets stuck on your back foot, the low point of your swing will be behind the ball.
 From this position, the only way to make contact is to flip your hands at the ball in a scooping motion.
 It's a desperate attempt to square the clubface and lift the ball into the air.
 You’ve lost all the power from your body rotation, and the flip guarantees you add a ton of loft.